 Platinum blonde hair color is a pale blonde shade that’s so light it’s almost white.
 But unlike icy blonde, platinum blonde hair has a silvery, metallic appearance.
 It also has a warm undertone, making it a flattering hair color for morenas.

-However, such a drastic hair color change can be risky.
+Platinum blonde hair gives you a scene-stealing look.
+However, such a drastic change from your natural, dark hair color can be risky.
 Your scalp might sting, and it can be extremely painful if it’s your first time to have your hair bleached blonde.
 Your hair will be exposed to chemicals and heat during the coloring process, both of which can extremely damage your hair.
 Bleach can cause dryness and hair breakage.
 In short, you have to be mentally, emotionally, and physically ready for a platinum blonde makeover.

 If you have prepared properly and have adequately done your research, you can totally fulfill your dream of having a head of beautiful, bleached blonde locks.
 Read on to check out some platinum blonde inspiration and tips on how to properly get ready for your dye job.

 You may want to get short hair as well when you dye your hair platinum blonde.
 This way, your hair becomes less prone to split ends and further damage.
 Try a straight, blunt bob.
 And on days when you want to perk up your look, wear a cool hat!

 Editor’s tip: Blonde hair is prone to getting brassy and discolored over time.
 Prevent this by using TRESemmé Pro-Color Series Blonde Brilliance Shampoo.
 Its purple formula neutralizes brassy tones so your blonde hair maintains its ashy color.
 It also has jojoba oil to help keep your scalp moisturized and your hair shiny.
 For best results, use with TRESemmé Pro-Color Series Blonde Brilliance Conditioner.

 2. Platinum Blonde Lob